Berkanktk/CyberSecurity/README.md

 Find any file with the extension of ".txt"
 `find -name *.txt`

+Check the permissions for what the ‘users’ group can do
+`find / -group users -type f 2>/dev/null`

 **Location specific options**
 No specification = this folder
 / = root folder